-(1) (a) Where a person receives a benefit to which he is not entitled or which he is not qualified to receive or was disqualified from receiving, the amount of the benefit shall be recovered in accordance with paragraph (b).

-(b) The Director-General shall recover any benefit referred to in paragraph (a) in the same manner as income tax is recoverable under Part XI of the Income Tax Act.

-(2) Where any unpaid remuneration is paid into the bank account of a worker and it is subsequently found by the supervising officer that the benefit should not have been so paid, the bank shall, on written request to that effect by the supervising officer, refund the amount so paid to the Wage Guarantee Fund Account and may debit the bank account accordingly.

-(3) The Court may, where it thinks fit and whether or not a claim to that effect has been made, order an employer to pay interest at a rate not exceeding 12 per cent per annum on the amount of wages due from the date of non-payment or short payment to the date of payment.
+- (1) (a) Where a person receives a benefit to which he is not entitled or which he is not qualified to receive or was disqualified from receiving, the amount of the benefit shall be recovered in accordance with paragraph (b). - (b) The Director-General shall recover any benefit referred to in paragraph (a) in the same manner as income tax is recoverable under Part XI of the Income Tax Act. - (2) Where any unpaid remuneration is paid into the bank account of a worker and it is subsequently found by the supervising officer that the benefit should not have been so paid, the bank shall, on written request to that effect by the supervising officer, refund the amount so paid to the Wage Guarantee Fund Account and may debit the bank account accordingly. - (3) The Court may, where it thinks fit and whether or not a claim to that effect has been made, order an employer to pay interest at a rate not exceeding 12 per cent per annum on the amount of wages due from the date of non-payment or short payment to the date of payment.

-PART VII - OTHER CONDITIONS OF EMPLOYMENT

-41. Transport of workers

-(1) An employer shall, where the distance between a worker's

-residence and his place of work exceeds 3 kilometres, provide the worker with free transport from his residence to his place of work and back, or pay him the equivalent of the return bus fare.

-(2) An employer shall, irrespective of the distance between a worker's residence and his place of work, provide the worker with free transport from the worker's residence to his place of work and back, where the worker is required by his employer to attend or cease work at a time when no public transport service by bus is available.

-(3) (a) Subject to the distance limit specified in subsection (1), every worker who attends work by his own means of transport shall be entitled to an allowance equivalent to the corresponding return bus fare.

-(b) Where, in the course of his employment, a worker is called upon to attend duties from a site of work to another site of work at the request of the employer, the worker shall be paid the return bus fare and if no bus is available, the amount actually spent on transport.

-(4) Where an employer provides a worker with free transport under subsection (1), the employer shall pay to the worker wages at the basic rate in respect of any waiting time exceeding 30 minutes after the worker has stopped work.

-(5) No employer shall transport a worker or cause a worker to be transported from his residence to his place of work or from his place of work to his residence in a goods vehicle.

-(6) Any vehicle, other than a bus or a motor car, used to transport a worker to and from his place of work, shall be licensed for that purpose by the National Transport Authority under the Road Traffic Act.
+Sub-Part IV - Other Conditions of Employment

+Section A - Meal allowance

+44. Meal allowance

+- (1) Where a worker is required to perform more than 2 hours' extra work after having completed his normal day's work on any day of the week, he shall, in addition to any remuneration due for overtime work, be provided by the employer with an adequate free meal or be paid a meal allowance in such amount as specified in the Fourth Schedule. - (2) The meal allowance referred to in subsection (1) shall be paid not later than on the last working day of the pay period. - (3) Subsection (1) shall not apply to a migrant worker where the migrant worker is being paid a meal allowance or is being provided a free meal for a value higher than what he would be entitled under this section.

+- (4) In this section, a normal day shall be deemed to be of - (a) 8 hours for a worker employed on a 6-day week; - (b) 9 hours for a worker employed on 5-day week; or - (c) the number of stipulated hours specified in an agreement.

+Section B - Entitlement to leaves

-42. Annual leave
+45. Annual leave